brunoton/return-to-consciousness/complete-essay.md

 ### The Individual Journey

 For individuals, recognizing consciousness as fundamental reframes the spiritual journey.
-Rather than seeking to create meaning in a meaningless universe, we recognize ourselves as expressions of universal consciousness temporarily forgetting our nature through dissociation.
+Rather than seeking to create meaning in a meaningless universe, we recognize ourselves as expressions of universal consciousness, experiencing apparent separation through dissociation.
+What contemplatives consistently report upon integration—presence, self-knowing awareness, natural compassion—suggests these qualities characterize the undissociated ground.
 Spiritual practice becomes not about achieving something we lack but about recognizing what we already are.

 This doesn't diminish the difficulty of the path—dissociative boundaries are robust and serve important functions.
 But it does suggest that experiences of unity, meaning, and transcendence aren't delusions but glimpses of our fundamental nature.
 Mental suffering might partly reflect the tension between our true nature and our dissociative forgetting of it.